 How We Picked the Best Free VPNs for Apple TV

-Considering no VPNs offer native apps for Apple TV, all our top picks offer pre-configured routers or setup guides to install the VPN on your existing router, ensuring you can protect all connected devices in your home.
+Considering the lack of native VPN apps for the device, all our top free VPN picks for Apple TV offer pre-configured routers or setup guides to install the VPN on your existing router, ensuring you can protect all connected devices in your home.

-We tried to select VPNs that provided reliable access to streaming services but, unfortunately, with free providers it can be difficult – our top two choices work well, though.
-They also all deliver excellent performance for a buffer-free experience.
+We tried to choose VPNs that worked with streaming services like Netflix but, unfortunately, with free VPN services it can be difficult – our top pick Windscribe works well, though.
+Thankfully, all our free VPNs for Apple TV provide great speeds for a buffer-free experience.

-Privacy is an important factor too, so we only included providers with transparent, fair logging policies and an adequate amount of security features to protect you while you stream.
+Privacy is a very important factor too, so we only included free VPN services with transparent, fair logging policies and a good amount of security features to protect you on your Apple TV.

-How To Use a Free VPN on Apple TV
+How to Install a Free VPN on Apple TV

-Some providers, such as Hide.me, also offer routers that have been pre-flashed with the VPN software, so all you have to do is plug in and you’re ready to go.
+Some free VPN services, such as Hide.me, also offer routers that have been pre-flashed with VPN software, so all you have to do is plug in and you’re ready to go.
 Be warned, though – these can be pricey.

-It’s also possible to share the VPN connection with another device running the software.
-This is ideal if you want to avoid fiddling with router settings, but it isn’t currently supported on MacOS.
+It’s also possible to use a free VPN on your Apple TV by sharing the VPN connection with another device running the software.
+This is an ideal setup method if you’d rather avoid fiddling with your router settings, but isn’t currently supported on MacOS.

-Once you’ve chosen one of these options, the hard work is done.
-Simply connect to the VPN, choose a nearby server for the best speeds, and stream to your heart’s content, knowing all your online activity is protected.
+Once you’ve installed your chosen free VPN service on your router, the hard work is done.
+Simply connect to a nearby VPN server so you get the fastest possible speeds, fire up your Apple TV, and stream to your heart’s content, knowing all your online activity is protected.

 How to choose a Free VPN for Apple TV: 6 Tips

-We’re yet to come across any free VPNs with custom apps for Apple TV, so the next best thing is one that can be installed on your router, as this will automatically protect all your devices at home.
+We’re yet to come across any free VPN services with custom apps for Apple TV, so the next best thing is a VPN that can be installed on your router, as this will automatically protect all your devices at home.

-Look for setup guides on the provider’s website or, if you’re willing to spend a bit more, one that has partnered with a manufacturer to provide pre-configured routers.
+Look for router setup guides on the VPN provider’s website or, if you’re willing to spend a bit more, one that has partnered with a manufacturer to provide pre-configured routers.

-Two of the three VPNs we’ve recommended come with some sort of data cap, so you need to decide how much this will affect your Apple TV usage.
+Two of the three free VPN services we’ve recommended come with some sort of data cap, so you need to decide how much this will affect your Apple TV usage.

 If you’re only going to be doing the occasional bit of streaming, it’s not much of a problem.
-If it’s something you do everyday, however, opt for the highest data cap you can find.
+If it’s something you do everyday, however, opt for a free VPN with the highest data cap you can find.

-With free VPNs, accessing certain apps such as Netflix can be very unreliable.
-A handful of them still work, though – you can find more details in the Streaming & Torrenting section of our independent provider reviews.
+With free VPN services, accessing certain apps such as Netflix can be very unreliable.
+A handful of free VPNs still work, though – you can find more details in the Streaming & Torrenting section of our independent VPN provider reviews.

 Faster speeds mean smooth, buffer-free streaming.
 Take a look at the Speed & Reliability sections of our VPN reviews for more information on each provider’s performance in our proprietary speed tests.

-In order to get the best possible performance, you need to connect to a server close to your physical location.
-A lot of free VPNs limit the number of locations you can connect to, so make sure your chosen provider will allow you to access the countries you need.
+In order to get the best possible performance, you need to connect to a VPN server close to your physical location.
+A lot of free VPN services limit the number of locations you can connect to, so make sure your chosen provider will allow you to access the countries you need.

-Nobody needs to know what you’re watching on your Apple TV, so be sure to choose a provider that collects the bare minimum of logs necessary to maintain a high-performance network.
+Nobody needs to know what you’re watching on your Apple TV, so be sure to choose a free VPN service that collects the bare minimum of logs necessary to maintain a high-performance network.